Battle of Sarhū: Western Route

 Du Song's forces set off west from Shenyang on the night of the 29th of the 2nd lunar month under torchlight.
 He had orders to arrive at Yagu Gate on the 2nd of the 3rd lunar month, so he arrived the next day at Fushun, 100 li (里) away, and captured the undefended city.
 Du's army was delayed by snow and stayed at Fushun for some time, but Du grew impatient and set forth with his army after 10 days despite the unfavorable conditions.

-When they arrived at the Hun River, the Jin had already set up defenses on the other side of the river.
+When they arrived at the Hun River, the Jin had already set up defences on the other side of the river.
 Du Song was advised to camp for the night, but he refused and took 10,000 men with him across the river to attack Jin defenses, while leaving 20,000 with the artillery train and baggage on the other side.
-One source accuses him of drunkenness having clouded his judgment that night.
+One source accuses him of drunkenness, saying it clouded his judgment that night.
 He was asked to wear armor prior to the crossing, but he replied that being in the military for this many years, he did not know how heavy armor was as he never wore it, and crossed the river.
 When his forces were halfway across, Nurhaci ordered his bannermen to break the dams they had prepared and Du's men had to abandon their equipment to escape the current.
 The commander in charge of artillery and baggage was supposed to coordinate the crossing following Du, but he refused due to the river's turbulence.

 That night, Du Song divided his forces into two camps, one at Sarhu Mountain Pass and one at Jilin Cliff where he camped.
 Nurhaci sent his sons Hong Taiji and Daišan with a banner each to keep Du Song occupied at Jilin Cliff and he himself took six banners and attacked the Sarhu camp.

 The Sarhu camp held off the initial Jin assault but fell into an ambush while in pursuit of the enemy and were driven toward the river.
 Ming musketeers tried to reform ranks and fire their guns but were flanked by Jin cavalry which broke their formation and shattered their morale.

 Nurhaci then concentrated all his forces against Du's camp and laid siege to it.
 Du's forces were completely surrounded and their firearms only made their location more evident to their enemies.
 Du and the other two generals, Wang Xuan and Zhao Menglin, were killed in combat while trying to occupy a high ground near the river.
 Du Song died from an arrow supposedly fired by Laimbu, 13th son of Nurhaci.
 The Jin chased the shattered Ming remnants for 20 li before regrouping to form ranks.
 Then they headed off to confront Ma Lin's forces at Xiangjiayan.